bmxkris/TempCheck/README.md

 # TempCheck
-Use docker and a Raspberry Pi to monitor temperature of a room
+Use docker, a Raspberry Pi and a DHT11 sensor to monitor temperature of a room

-To build the docker iamge:
+To build the docker image:
 docker build -t "docker_tempcheck" .

 To run this image use the command: